savithruml/kube2iam/README.md

 By using the `--auto-discover-default-role` flag, kube2iam will auto discover the base ARN and the IAM role attached to the instance and use it as the fallback role to use when annotation is not set.

-### AWS STS Endpoint and Regions

-STS is a unique service in that it is actually considered a global service that defaults to endpoint at **https://sts.amazonaws.com**, regardless of your region setting.
-However, unlike other global services (e.g. CloudFront, IAM), STS also has regional endpoints which can only be explicitly used programatically.
-The use of a regional sts endpoint can reduce the latency for STS requests.

-`kube2iam` supports the use of STS regional endpoints by using the `--use-regional-sts-endpoint` flag as well as by setting the appropriate `AWS_REGION` environment variable in your daemonset environment.
-With these two settings configured, `kube2iam` will use the STS api endpoint for that region.
-If you enable debug level logging, the sts endpoint used to retrieve credentials will be logged.

-### Metrics

-`kube2iam` exports a number of [Prometheus](https://github.com/prometheus/prometheus) metrics to assist with monitoring the system's performance.
-By default, these are exported at the `/metrics` HTTP endpoint on the application server port (specified by `--app-port`).
-This does not always make sense, as anything with access to the application server port can assume roles via `kube2iam`.
-To mitigate this use the `--metrics-port` argument to specify a different port that will host the `/metrics` endpoint.

-All of the exported metrics are prefixed with `kube2iam_`.
-See the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/getting_started/) for more information on how to get up and running with Prometheus.

 ### Options

 By default, `kube2iam` will use the in-cluster method to connect to the kubernetes master, and use the